Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Experiments

 \subsection{Ablation Experiments}

-\cref{tab:ab_aria} presents the ablation study to verify the efficiency and effectiveness of our proposed method, where methods are evaluated on ASE \emph{val} set~\cite{avetisyan2024SceneScript}, with $n=8$.
+\cref{tab:ab_aria} presents the ablation study of our method on ASE \emph{val} set~\cite{avetisyan2024SceneScript} for layout estimation with $n=8$.
 Rows \emph{a, b} demonstrate that MTP can accelerate the inference but sacrifices accuracy.
 In contrast, Fast SceneScript achieves a better trade-off among inference speed, accuracy, and parameter efficiency (see Rows \emph{d, i}).

 For SSD-based methods, Rows \emph{c} - \emph{e} illustrate that incorporating loosened criterion ~\cref{eq:distance_metric} for numerical tokens significantly improves efficiency, as evaluations with $\tau=2$ and $\tau=5$ are faster than with $\tau=0$.
 For both efficiency and effectiveness, we finalize the setting at $\tau=2$.